John Bramston the Elder: Early life and career

 Bramston, eldest son of Roger Bramston by Priscilla, daughter of Francis Clovile of West Hanningfield Hall, Essex, was born at Maldon, in the same county, 18 May 1577, and educated at the free school at Maldon and Jesus College, Cambridge.
 On leaving the university he went into residence at the Middle Temple, and applied himself diligently to the study of the law.
 His ability was recognised early by his university, which made him one of its counsels in 1607, with an annual fee of forty shillings.
-In Lent 1623 he was appointed reader at his inn, the subject of his lecture being the statute 32 Henry VIII (on limitations), and he was reappointed in the autumn of the same year, this time discoursing on the statute of Elizabeth relating to fraudulent conveyances (13 Eliz. c.
-5).
+In Lent 1623 he was appointed reader at his inn, the subject of his lecture being the Statute of Limitations 1540 (32 Hen.
+8. c.
+2), and he was reappointed in the autumn of the same year, this time discoursing on the statute of Elizabeth relating to fraudulent conveyances (Fraudulent Conveyances Act 1571).
 Shortly after his reading was concluded he was called to the degree of serjeant-at-law (22 September 1623).
 His son (Sir John Bramston, the younger) remarks that this was an expensive year for him, the costs entailed by the office of reader being considerable, besides the fee of £500 to the exchequer payable on admittance to the order of Serjeants.
 His practice now became extensive, and during the next few years he was engaged in many cases of the highest importance, not only in the courts of common law, but in chancery and in the courts of Wards and Star Chamber.
 In 1626 he defended the Earl of Bristol on his impeachment.
-A dissolution of parliament, however, soon relieved Bramston from this duty, by putting an end to the proceedings.
-Next year he represented Sir Thomas Darnel and Sir John Heveningham, who had been committed to the Fleet for refusing to contribute to a loan and then being raised by the king without the consent of parliament, applying unsuccessfully for a Habeas corpus on behalf of the one, and bail on behalf of the other.
+A dissolution of Parliament, however, soon relieved Bramston from this duty, by putting an end to the proceedings.
+Next year he represented Sir Thomas Darnel and Sir John Heveningham, who had been committed to the Fleet for refusing to contribute to a loan and then being raised by the king without the consent of Parliament, applying unsuccessfully for a Habeas corpus on behalf of the one, and bail on behalf of the other.
 In the following year he was chosen as one of the counsels for the city of London on the motion of Sir Heneage Finch, then recorder, who was a close friend and connection by marriage.
-In 1629 he was one of the counsels for seven of the nine members of the House of Commons (including Sir John Eliot and Denzil Holles) who were then indicted for making seditious speeches in parliament.
+In 1629 he was one of the counsels for seven of the nine members of the House of Commons (including Sir John Eliot and Denzil Holles) who were then indicted for making seditious speeches in Parliament.
 Next year the Bishop of Ely (John Buckeridge) appointed him chief justice of his diocese, a position he held until his elevation to the king's bench.
 In 1632 (26 March) he was made queen's Serjeant, and two years later (8 July 1634) King's Serjeant, being knighted 24 November in the same year.